CtrlK

 Reviews the quality of instructions and guidance provided to agents.
 Good implementation is clear, handles edge cases, and produces reliable results.

-This skill is essentially a comprehensive Android Java reference document rather than an actionable skill guide.
-While the code examples are high-quality and executable, the content is far too verbose for a SKILL.md, containing extensive boilerplate and patterns Claude already knows.
-It lacks any workflow guidance, validation steps, or progressive disclosure structure.
+This skill is essentially an Android Java reference manual dumped into a single file.
+While the code examples are high-quality and executable, the content is far too verbose for a skill file — it explains patterns Claude already knows (MVVM, Repository, Singleton, ViewBinding) at textbook length.
+It lacks any workflow guidance, sequencing, or progressive disclosure structure.

 Suggestions

-Split detailed reference material (Gradle config, CI pipeline, lint config, code patterns) into separate linked files and keep SKILL.md as a concise overview with navigation.
+Split reference material (Gradle config, CI pipeline, lint config, full code examples) into separate bundle files and link from a concise overview in SKILL.md.

 DimensionReasoningScore